How to Look After Your Cat's Teeth

-The first unusual thing you’ll probably notice is your cat’s bad breath – it can be tough hard to ignore!
+The first unusual thing you’ll probably notice is your cat’s bad breath – it can be hard to ignore!
 This is a sign of advanced dental disease.
 Other symptoms include reddened gums, yellowish-brown tartar on teeth and drooling.

 Have you noticed your cat dropping food from their mouth, chewing only on one side or losing weight because they’re unable to eat?
 If so, they could have a nasty case of gingivitis.
 Sometimes cats with severe dental disease don’t show any signs at all – typically cats don’t like to make a fuss if they feel under the weather so they may not give you any hints that anything hurts.
 That’s why it’s so important for you to check your cat’s teeth and why dental check-ups at the vet are vital, particularly for older cats.